syncfusion-content/xamarin-docs/Xamarin/SfImageEditor/Z-Ordering.md

 documentation : ug
 ---

-# Moving shapes Front and Back
+# Moving shapes to front and back

-ImageEditor allows us to change the position of shapes/Edits which are arranged over the editor.
-This can be achieved with the help of following methods.
+The image editor control allows to change the position of shapes/edits that are arranged over the editor.
+This can be achieved using the following methods:

-1)BringToFront
+1. BringToFront
-2)SendToBack
+2. SendToBack
-3)BringForward
+3. BringForward
-4)SendBackward
+4. SendBackward

 ## BringToFront

-BringToFront is a method which is used to bring the selected shapes/text to the front of a group of elements over an image.
+The BringToFront method is used to bring the selected shapes/text to the front of a group of elements over an image.

 {% tabs %}